 Press your arrow direction buttons up or down to choose an option, and press enter to select it.
 The default is BCGov.

 Enter an Esri API key Several basemaps are provided by Esri and require the use of an API key.
-To get an API key, create an ArcGIS Developer account or ArcGIS Online account and then create an API key in the developer dashboard.
+If you picked an Esri layer, you will see this prompt.
+To get an API key, create an ArcGIS Location Platform account or ArcGIS Online account and then create an API key.

 Select the tools Allows you to pre-select from a set of default SMK tools to activate.
 Press space to select, a to toggle all, i to invert selection.
 The options are: